UniversalDependencies/UD_Slovenian-SST/README.md

 # Changelog
 <pre>

+2023-04-12 v2.12
+    * Added metadata information on speaker ID and soundfile URL
+    * Renamed sentence IDs to comply with the GOS 2.0 nomenclature
+    * Corrected mistakes pertaining to Reflex and Polarity features
+    * Corrected inconsistent UPOS tags for non-lexical tokens (all PUNCT)
+    * Corrected some minor errors in manual annotation
+    * Removed old msd info from MISC and renamed 'word' to 'pronunciation'

 2022-04-20 v2.10
     * Manual relabelling of the few examples raising validation errors, mostly from goeswith to fixed